awsdocs/aws-doc-sdk-examples/go/iam/README.md

 - _USERNAME_ is the name of the user.

 The unit test mocks the service client and the `CreateUser` function.

+### DeleteAccountAlias/DeleteAccountAlias

+This example removes an alias for an IAM account.

+`go run DeleteAccountAlias.go -a ALIAS`

+- _ALIAS_ is the alias for the account.

+The unit test mocks the IAM service client and the `DeleteAccountAlias` function.

+### DeleteUser/DeleteUser.go

+This example deletes an IAM user.

+`go run DeleteUser.go -u USERNAME`

+- _USERNAME_ is the name of the user to delete.

+The unit test mocks the service client and the `DeleteUser` function.

+### DetachUserPolicy/DetachUserPolicy.go

+This example detaches a DynamoDB full-access policy from an IAM role.

+`go run DetachUserPolicy.go -r ROLE`

+- _ROLE_ is the role name.

+The unit test mocks the service client and the `DetachRolePolicy` function.

+### GetPolicy/GetPolicy.go

+This example retrieves the description for a policy.

+`go run GetPolicy.go -a POLICY-ARN`

+- _POLICY-ARN_ is the ARN of a policy.

+The unit test mocks the IAM service client and the `GetPolicy` function.

+### ListAccessKeys/ListAccessKeys.go

+This example lists the accesss keys for a specif user.

+`go run ListAccessKeys -u USER`

+The unit test mocks the IAM service client and the `ListAccessKeys` function.

 ### ListAccountAliases/ListAccountAliases.go